 For ease of use / ergonomics, the 2 Pulleys with Slit design scored a 4/5 due to the minimal external assistance required to move the handle and rope from one side to the other.
+The

-The 2 Pulleys with 2 Ropes design scored a 5/5 here due to there being a rope on each side of the rower.
+2 Pulleys with 2 Ropes design scored a 5/5 here due to there being a rope on each side of the rower.
 Therefore, no outside assistance is required for aligning the handle and rope on the adaptive side.
 In terms of versatility, both designs scored a 5/5 since they both allow for the transitioning of the machine from standard to adaptive use and vice versa.
 Both designs also earned 5/5 scores for durability since the pulleys / rope / handle used for each design will be sourced directly from JHT, and therefore be as durable as the existing rowing machine materials.
 Lastly, in terms of cost, the 2 Pulleys with Slit design scored a 5/5 since this design would only require purchasing materials to secure the second pulley to the rowing machine.
 The 2 Pulleys with 2 Ropes design would require the same cost to secure the pulley, but would also require additional materials to create a second coiling mechanism for the second rope.
-Since these additional materials would create additional purchasing costs, the 2 Pulleys and 2 Ropes design scored lower with a 3/5 for the cost criteria.
-Overall, the 2 Pulleys with Slit design most closely adhered to the design criteria outlined in the design matrix and scored the highest at 86/100.
+Since these additional materials would create additional purchasing costs, the 2 Pulleys with Slit design most closely adhered to the design criteria outlined in the design matrix and scored the highest at 86/100.
 Thus, it is the best option for solving the problem outlined by the client.

-F. Stability: Design Matrix Discussion and Proposed Final Design wheelchair rest in during the action of rowing.
+E. Stability: Design Matrix Discussion and Proposed Final Design

+After comparing the three stability designs against each other (Table 2), the Highway Ridges design proved to be the design that will most closely accomplish the project goals outlined in the PDS.
+This design utilizes a platform with built in ridges that the wheels of the wheelchair rest in during the action of rowing.
 The wheels sit in these ridges so that the wheelchair does not translate or rotate backward during rowing.
 However, this design is not capable of preventing all backwards rotation, and thus received a 4/5 in the user stability / safety category.
 The Traction Blocks design received a 4/5 for user stability / safety because it is capable of preventing backwards rotation, but if the user applies an excessive amount of force, the wheelchair could still tip over.
 The Combined Design received a 5/5 due to containing both mechanisms from the Highway Ridges and Traction Blocks designs, which gives it the best ability to prevent backwards tipping or rotation.